 I never really paid much attention to centerlines on roads, until we no longer had one.
 It’s one of those things you take for granted until it’s gone.
-The lack of a centerline wasn’t because it was a one-way street, the roads were all two way streets, but they were so narrow there was no reason to have a center line.
-In fact our ‘roads’ sometimes felt more like little bike paths than roads for cars.
-When the bright yellow line reappeared back in our lives, we rejoiced; it was as if a long lost friend had reappeared.
+The lack of a centerline wasn’t because it was a one-way street, the roads were all two-way streets, but they were so narrow there was no reason to have a centerline.
+In fact, our ‘roads’ on this Norway road trip sometimes felt more like little bike paths than roads for cars.
+When the bright yellow line reappeared back in our lives, we rejoiced; it was as if a long-lost friend had reappeared.

-Most tourism boards wouldn’t encourage tourists to drive on the rural roads without a centerline, unless you are Norway.
-Norway has boldly taken their most scenic and nail-biting roads and turned them into National Tourist Routes.
-The National Tourist Routes initiative, set out to combine Norwegian nature, architecture and design to enhance and enable new experiences along these iconic routes.
+Most tourism boards wouldn’t encourage tourists to drive on the rural roads without a centerline unless you are in Norway.
+Norway has boldly taken its most scenic and nail-biting roads and turned them into National Tourist Routes.
+The National Tourist Routes initiative set out to combine Norwegian nature, architecture, and design to enhance and enable new experiences along these iconic routes.